 Eating these cornbread muffins while they're warm with a pat of butter on top is especially good.
 And if you're in the mood for a little sweetness, you can't go wrong with a drizzle of maple syrup or agave.
 See how the butter and syrup soaked right into the muffins and made them all gooey and rich?
 So.
 Good.
 In fact, I think a couple of these paired with some vegan maple breakfast sausages would make one seriously perfect weekend breakfast!

 I hope you enjoy this easy recipe for Vegan Jalapeno Cornbread Muffins.
 If you try it I would love to hear from you!
-Just tag a photo @myquietkitchen on insta, or leave a comment below.
+Just tag a photo @myquietkitchen on insta, or leave a comment and star rating below.

 Vegan Jalapeno Cornbread Muffins